 In the modal that appears, select “Provision” with the free tier selected:

-handler.js with the following, replacing the database credentials with the ones you obtained for your Heroku Postgres service:
+handler.js with the following code.
+Replace the credentials in this example (which I’ve since rotated out - don’t worry!) with the credentials for your Heroku Postgres service:

 There are a few points to explain in this code:

-pgPoolvariable is declared outside of the handler code, so it is kept around as long as the Lambda function is kept warm.
-It will only create a new connection for a “cold start”.
+pgPoolvariable is declared outside of the handler code, so that it is kept around as long as the Lambda function’s “backing container” is kept warm.
+Lambda will only create a new database connection for a function “cold start”.

-serverless deploy command again, and visit the endpoint in your web browser.
+sls deploy command again to deploy these changes, and visit the endpoint in your web browser.
 You’ll get a response like: